 The finish will have a dull and streaky appearance as fewer coatings mean the pigments won’t be over the top of the surface.
 The streaks in the finish will appear because there isn’t enough stain to hide imperfections.

-What Happens if You Apply Too Many Coats of Stain?
+What Happens if You Apply Too Many Wood Stain Coats?

-If you apply too many coats of stain, the finish will be streaky, and sticky, remain wet for too long, or peel off.
+If you apply too many wood stain coats, the finish will be streaky, and sticky, remain wet for too long, or peel off.

 Too many coats means too much stain will be over the surface, creating a streaky appearance.
 The color will be blotchy because some parts will penetrate the surface deeper while some won’t, making the finish appear uneven.